finos/compliant-financial-infrastructure/gcp/gke/kubernetes.md

  <li><b> Public endpoint access enabled, master authorized networks enabled:</b> This option provides restricted access to the master from source IP addresses that you define.
 This is a good choice if you don't have existing VPN infrastructure or have remote users or branch offices that connect over the public internet instead of the corporate VPN and Cloud Interconnect or Cloud VPN.</li>
  <li><b>Public endpoint access enabled, master authorized networks disabled (least secure): </b>This is the default and allows anyone on the internet to make network connections to the control plane.</li><br>

-The most secure option is utilizing private GKE cluster with no public endpoints (on either master or nodes), and whitelisting Kube API server access in the master to only select machines.This best practive ensures the control plane is only reachable by: <br>
+The most secure option is utilizing private GKE cluster with no public endpoints (on either master or nodes), and whitelisting Kube API server access in the master to only select machines.<br>This best practive ensures the control plane is only reachable by: <br>
 <ul>
 <li>The whitelisted CIDRs in master authorized networks (bastion host or other admin machines). </li>
 <li> Nodes within your cluster's VPC.</li>